kangash/Postman/README.md

 ### Solution

-I used to solve the task:

-- autotests in JavaScript
-- parsing request and response
-- for and for...in JS loops
-- output the parameter values to the console
-- collection environment to simplify requests

-Follow the link to see the solution.
-There you will find a collection and environment files to import into Postman:
+I parsed request and response, wrote tests in JavaScript, used for and for...in loops to handle arrays and objects.
+All the tests were passed ✅

 [Postman Collection and Environment files](https://github.com/kangash/Postman/tree/main/Task%201)